aronstrandberg/roomix/README.md

 # roomix

 Project for the Spotify Dev X 2017 hackathon.
 Web app that allows people at a party to decide the music playing by voting on which mood they want.
-Built using the Spotify Web Player SDK and Web API + React, Node, Express, Socket.io.
+Built using the Spotify Web Player SDK and Web API + React, Node, Express, MongoDB, Socket.io.

 ### Authors